raine/npm-install-to/README.md

 ##### `options: Object`

 ```
-{ skipInstalledCheck: boolean }
+{ skipInstall: string[] }
 ```

-`skipInstalledCheck` option controls whether `npmInstallTo` should check if given packages are already installed.
-This might be useful if you have already used `getPkgsToBeInstalled()` to perform the check yourself.
+Use `skipInstall` option to exclude specific packages from being installed.
+They will still be in the return value, but the function won't check if they have to be installed.

 Returned promise resolves to an object containing output from npm install, and locations of installed modules.